 - Create a custom column in SharePoint Task List Web Part

-- Sync MS Project with SharePoint Task list (besides regular exchange of info during sync, this will also “notify” MS Project about your newly created column)
+- Sync MS Project with SharePoint Task list (besides the regular exchange of info during sync, this will also “notify” MS Project about your newly created column)

 - From MS Project, click File > Info, under Save, you will see Map Fields button.
 Click on it

 - On the next pop-up is where you map the fields.
-It is pretty straightforward, you essentially choose SharePoint column you created in Step 1 (on the right side) and on the left side choose MS Project field that will map into this column.
-In example below, I created a Duration column in my SharePoint task list and mapped it to the Duration field in MS Project.
+It is pretty straightforward.
+You essentially choose SharePoint column you created in Step 1 (on the right side) and on the left side choose MS Project field that will map into this column.
+In the example below, I created a Duration column in my SharePoint task list and mapped it to the Duration field in MS Project.
 Don’t forget to check the sync box to the left of the mapped fields.
 Click OK.

-- Now that fields are mapped, the next time you sync, information will be brought over to SharePoint.
+- Now that fields are mapped, the next time you sync, the information will be brought over to SharePoint.